apache/trafficserver/doc/admin/event-logging-formats.en.rst

 ``phr``
     The proxy hierarchy route; the route Traffic Server used to retrieve the object.

+.. _piid:

+``piid``
+   The plugin ID for the transaction.
+This is set for plugin driven transactions via :c:func:`TSHttpConnectWithPluginId`.

+.. _pitag:

+``pitag``
+   The plugin tag for the transaction.
+This is set for plugin driven transactions via :c:func:`TSHttpConnectWithPluginId`.

 ``pqbl``
     The proxy request transfer length; the body length in Traffic